top of page

 ADOLESCENT DBT SKILLS GROUP

 Our adolescent DBT skills groups teach clients skills that enhance their ability to cope with emotional distress and deal more effectively with problems they experience.
 The DBT skills modules include: mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, and walking the middle path.
 Adolescents attend a weekly 90-minute group session that starts with a mindfulness practice followed by homework review of what was taught in the previous week.
 From there, clients will learn a new skill and then discuss with peers and group leaders how to apply these skills at home, in school, and in other areas important to the adolescent.
-Clients are asked to commit to the group for the full 6-month cycle in order to learn all the DBT skills necessary to begin to make changes in their lives.
+Clients are asked to commit to the group for the full 6-month (24-week) cycle in order to learn all the DBT skills necessary to begin to make changes in their lives.
 Adolescents interested in the group must also participate in their own individual DBT therapy and have access to skills coaching with their therapist.
 If you are interested in this group, please contact us to set up an intake so that we can help you to identify how this group could be helpful.

 Our Tuesday in-person group meets from 5-6:30pm and is for adolescents ages 14-18.